 Your fish pond is the focal point and life force of your yard.
-Summertime can bring worries to a pond owner of how to keep water clear and balances as green water tries to take over the home of your fish.
-Water treatments are often suggested to bring water back into balance, but is this really safe if you have fish in your pond?
+Summertime can bring worries to a pond owner of how to keep water clear and balanced as green water tries to take over the home of your fish.
+Water treatments are often suggested to restore the balance, but is this really safe if you have fish or turtles in your pond?

 The the honest answer is that every pond boss® water treatment is safe to be used in a fish pond, but only under specific conditions.
 Follow this guide to ensure the introduction of water treatments into your pond is a safe and effective.